Professor Cavanaugh’s Best Lecture

 He didn’t say it unkindly, but he said it with definite conviction.
 His face had turned slightly red as he passionately issued this challenge to me.

 Well, I studied Chemistry hard that night.
-I took the test the next day simply determined to do my best.
+The next day, I took the test, simply determined to do my best.
 Miraculously, I passed it!
-Well to be perfectly honest, I passed it with the lowest possible D, but much to my shock, I had really passed this test.
+Well, to be perfectly honest, I passed it with the lowest possible D, but much to my shock, I had really passed this test.

 But the greatest miracle was what happened inside me.
-I decided that very day that nothing was going to stop me from achieving my goal of teaching.
-Prof’s challenge in the hallway had lit the fire of determination in me.
+That very day, I decided that nothing was going to stop me from achieving my goal of teaching.
+The professor’s challenge in the hallway lit the fire of determination in me.
 I was going to pass this course or die trying.

-Yes, God’s will—most often—is simply doing the best we can, right where we are.
+Yes, God’s will most often involves simply doing the best we can right where we are.

-Once, Professor Cavanaugh spoke to a group of new teachers: “Good teaching is leadership.
-If you seriously teach your best, and if you show your students you really care about them, one day those students may rise and call you blessed.”
+Once, Professor Cavanaugh told a group of new teachers, “Good teaching is leadership.
+If you seriously teach your best and show your students you really care about them, one day those students may rise and call you blessed.”

 Leave a Reply